geomorillo/aurelia-contact-manager/README.md

 # Aurelia Contact Manager Tutorial

-This repo contains an implementation of the [Aurelia Framework Contact Manager Tutorial] (http://aurelia.io/docs/tutorials/creating-a-contact-manager) this repo differs from the tutorial in that it uses Bootstrap v4 and the tutorial is still using Bootstrap v3.
+This repo contains an implementation of the [Aurelia Framework Contact Manager Tutorial](http://aurelia.io/docs/tutorials/creating-a-contact-manager) this repo differs from the tutorial in that it uses Bootstrap v4 and the tutorial is still using Bootstrap v3.

 ## App Shell Differences

+### Bootstrap v3

 ```html
 <nav class="navbar navbar-default navbar-fixed-top" role="navigation">
   <div class="navbar-header">